Best Cheap Health Insurance in Nebraska (2025)

 Blue Cross and Blue Shield (BCBS) sells the best health insurance in Nebraska.

 Most doctors and hospitals take Blue Cross and Blue Shield insurance, which makes it easier for you to choose where to get medical care.
-And BCBS is also the most popular health insurance company in the state, making up about 60% of all health plans sold.
+Plus, BCBS is the only company in Nebraska to sell PPO (preferred provider organization) plans.
+That may be one reason why it's the most popular medical insurance company in the state, making up about 60% of all health plans sold.

 Nebraska BCBS also has excellent customer satisfaction, with fewer than half the number of complaints expected for a company its size.